 On its way to becoming Boyacá's most interesting dining experience, this chef-driven restaurant in the gardens of a colonial house (1740) has resurrected ancient techniques of cooking meat in a 1m-deep underground wood-burning barbacoa (barbecue).
 Among the specialties are rich pork ribs in apricot barbecue sauce – the tender meat slides effortlessly off the bone.

-But the varied menu goes beyond gourmet meat.
-There's an interesting risotto made from cebada perla, a locally grown type of barley, fresh palm hearts from the Putumayo region and some wonderful desserts, including a ridiculous coconut caramel pie.
+But the varied menu goes beyond meat.
+There's a risotto made from cebada perla (a locally grown type of barley), fresh palm hearts from the Putumayo region and some wonderful desserts, including coconut-caramel pie.
 Buen provecho!

-It's also a fine place to stick around for some after-dinner drinks; bar staff prepare some good cocktails and there's a wide range of spirits.
+It's also a fine place to stick around for after-dinner drinks; the bar staff make good cocktails and there's a wide range of spirits.